32 Best Big-Batch Main Dishes That'll Leave You With Plenty of Leftovers

 Vegetarian-friendly stuffed tomatoes

 These roasted stuffed tomatoes combine everything we love about oven roasts (the roasted taste and the melt-in-your-mouth texture) while enlivening your meal with fresh, plant-based flavors.
-The feta gives it a nice bite and will have your guests craving more.
-Plus, these could be a vegetarian-friendly main for your guests who follow a vegetarian or plant-based diet, or they could work as a simple side for your table.
+The feta gives it a nice bite and will have your family craving more.
+Plus, these could be a vegetarian-friendly main, or they could work as a simple side for your table.

 Get our recipe for Vegetarian-Friendly Stuffed Tomatoes.

 Very few other fish come close to being as healthy as salmon, and this recipe pairs this seafood star against a whole grain, bringing a new addition to your table.
 Brightened with cardamom and cinnamon, the festive flavors in the recipe will put you in good spirits in no time.

 Get our recipe for Moroccan-inspired Salmon and Quinoa Pilaf.